-One Direction And Zayn Malik: 2017 Predictions For Harry Styles, Niall Horan, Lewis Tomlinson, and Liam Payne Plus Z
+One Direction And Zayn Malik: 2017 Predictions For Harry Styles, Niall Horan, Louis Tomlinson, And Liam Payne Plus Z

-One Direction’s Harry Styles, Niall Horan, Louis Tomlinson and Liam Payne have each gotten a taste of life outside of the tour bus in 2016.
+One Direction’s Harry Styles, Niall Horan, Louis Tomlinson, and Liam Payne have each gotten a taste of life outside of the tour bus in 2016.
 The much-needed hiatus will continue through most if not all of 2017.
 Zayn Malik too is enjoying his life with Gigi Hadid.

 One Direction And Zayn Malik’s 2017 Music

-Harry Styles, Niall Horan, Liam Payne, And Louis Tomlinson are all producing solo albums for 2017. and the One Direction guys are going to amaze their fans with their mad skills.
-Free of all constraints and creating in their genre of choice, fans will have the opportunity to see what these amazing musicians are truly capable of.
+Harry Styles, Niall Horan, Liam Payne, And Louis Tomlinson are all producing solo albums for 2017, and the One Direction guys are going to amaze their fans with their mad skills, now that they are free of all constraints and are creating in their genre of choice.
+Fans will have the opportunity to see what these amazing musicians are truly capable of.

 Niall Horan, Harry Styles, Liam Payne, and Louis Tomlinson are going to blow the socks off Directioners with their solo albums.
-One Direction fans will be singing, dancing and swooning all over the world.
+One Direction fans will be singing, dancing, and swooning all over the world.

 Zayn Malik may produce another album in 2017 as well.
 Zayn’s music will also be featured on the soundtrack for Fifty Shades Darker.
 Zayn Malik’s duet with Taylor Swift, “I Don’t Want to Live Forever,” will be the film’s theme song.